Skip to main content

 }

-/** add next line only if you want to have tooltip arrow with a different background color from tooltip **/
+/** Add next line only if you want to have a tooltip arrow with a different background color from the tooltip **/

 .example .example-arrow {